sgaliamov/ergo-layouts/readme.md

 1. Hands balance.
 Left and right hands should be used equally.
 1. Inward rolls are more preferable than outward.
 1. Fingers statistic.

+Why do I think that this estimation method is applicable?
+Because the results that it gives, correlates with other methods. `Qwerty` is bad, `MTGAP` is good as expected.

 ## To run